spences10/scottspence.com/posts/2016/12/03/first-vscode-extension/index.md

 Got tired after uninstalling and reinstalling several times at home and on the cloud so moved on.
-I read [this](https://code.visualstudio.com/docs/tools/vscecli) guide about setting yourself up as a publisher on the Microsoft VSCode [Marketplace](https://marketplace.visualstudio.com/) using with `vsce` (agin installed with npm) so after creating a Personal Access Token and creating my publisher account I could then publish my extension.
+I read [this](https://code.visualstudio.com/docs/tools/vscecli) guide about setting yourself up as a publisher on the Microsoft VS Code [Marketplace](https://marketplace.visualstudio.com/) using with `vsce` (agin installed with npm) so after creating a Personal Access Token and creating my publisher account I could then publish my extension.